 - Enter your personal “Connect Code” provided to you in the above “NAVICA Invitation from Northwestern University” email, and click the blue “Verify” button at the bottom of the screen.
 You need to enter this only once in the app.

 Testing: What to Expect

-The rapid antigen test is a simple nasal swab and should take you less than fifteen minutes onsite.What to bring: A device to login to your NAVICA account (remember your NAVICA password so you can login), your Wildcard, and know your NetID
+The rapid antigen test is a simple nasal swab and should take you less than 15 minutes on-site.What to bring: A device to log in to your NAVICA account (remember your NAVICA password so you can log in), your Wildcard and your NetID

 - Results will be available within 30 minutes of completing your test.